fcambus/jsemu/README.md

 adding them to the collection: the source for this page is available on [GitHub](https://github.com/fcambus/jsemu).
 Thank you in advance.

-Lastly, if you are into JavaScript, you might enjoy [Echo JS](http://www.echojs.com/).

 ## Acorn

 - [Atom Tiny Emu](https://floooh.github.io/tiny8bit/atom.html) - by Andre Weissflog ([source](https://github.com/floooh/chips-test))